example42/example42.github.io/_posts/2017-05-08-a-psick-vagrant-experience.md

     cd psick
     ./psick create

-This command allows us to create a new control-repo.
+This command allows us to create a new control-repo in a new directory.
 It asks some questions:

 - the path (absolute or relative to the dir containing psick) where we want to create it

-- if we want to create a bare minimal control-repo or a full featured one, whis is the exact copy of the current psick files.
+- if we want to create a bare minimal control-repo or a full featured one, which is the exact copy of the current psick files.

 - if we want to automatically make the first commit on the brand new control-repo with all the added files.